Key Clinical Questions

 As eating disorders are motivated behavioral conditions, ambivalence toward and frank avoidance of treatment are common.
 Patients may conceal their behavior from others and avoid professional help, complicating both diagnosis and management.
 When they do present for treatment, they are frequently in crisis, seeking assistance in managing complications of their disorder, or because they are brought to treatment by others.
 Half of all the community cases of AN and BN are undetected, underscoring the importance of recognizing signs and symptoms.
 Once identified, most patients are reluctant to engage in treatment, preferring treatment on their own terms, picking and choosing interventions that feel best, rather than those that may be best for them.
 Knowing how to engage patients to seek effective treatment is one of the most important challenges for the clinician.

 INDICATIONS FOR EMERGENT HOSPITALIZATION

 Medically unstable patients with eating disorders are ideally treated by a multidisciplinary team on a dedicated inpatient specialty unit, using a rehabilitative approach (including intensive behavioral and group therapy).
-Such programs are effective in restoring weight ...
+Such programs are effective in ...